Trail Running Guide

 You’ve crossed the fabled Röstigraben, the invisible boundary separating the Valais into French-speaking and Swiss German sides.
 Valais has become Wallis, and you’ve probably noticed that everything just got that much more Swiss.

 The Mattertal is home to Zermatt and the icon of the Alps: the Matterhorn.
 The valley is deep and dramatic and your neck can't even tilt back far enough to take it all in.
-Here, the trails plummet into the valley alongside waterfalls and glaciers from high above.
-Zermatt, which, as expensive, hectic, and amusement park-like as it is, really does need to be seen.
+Here, the trails plummet into the valley alongside waterfalls and glaciers.
+Zermatt, as expensive, hectic, and amusement park-like as it is, really does need to be seen.
 From town is one of the single best peak runs in the Alps, the Mettelhorn and the Via Valais takes a victory lap above town to finish in Zermatt.

 SAASTAL / SAAS-FEE

 Just one valley east, and very close to the madness of the Mattertal, the Saastal is a wholly different experience.
-Famous as a winter sport destination, the Saastal’s high villages; Saas-Fee, Saas-Grund, Saas-Almagell, and Saas-Balen are relatively mellow in the summer season.
-They are also one of the best basecamps in all of the Valais to stay and tick a collection of extraordinary runs packed into one spot, including two 4000-meter peak runs: Lagginhon and Weissmies.
+Famous as a winter sport destination, the Saastal’s high villages; Saas-Fee, Saas-Grund, Saas-Almagell, and Saas-Balen are relatively mellow in the summer.
+They're also one of the best basecamps in the Valais to tick a collection of extraordinary runs packed into one spot, including two 4000-meter peak runs: Lagginhon and Weissmies.

 ALETSCH ARENA & SIMPLON

 The Aletsch Arena lies north of the Rhône Valley and outside the zone stretching between Chamonix and Zermatt.
 Its star attraction is the Aletschgletscher, the biggest glacier in the Alps.
 At 23 kilometers long, the Aletschgletscher, no matter how many times your eyes have stared at it, still makes you swoon in awe at the size and beauty of such a thing in little Switzerland.
-Here, the trails are smooth and you get panoramic views of all the Valais’ famous peaks towing above the valleys already listed.
+Here, you get panoramic views of all the Valais’ famous peaks.